chesahkalu/MoodCheck/README.md

 ## Usage

 The server should now be running locally on port 8080.
 You can now access the MoodCheck web app at http://localhost:8080 on your browser.
+If the port is already in use, you can change it in the /moodcheck/moodCheckServer/moodCheckerServer.js file on line 183.

 ### API Endpoints